-Those living on the West Coast of the U.S. and in Hawaii will be able to view a total lunar eclipse on Jan.
-31. (Photo: Nick Bramhall/Flickr)
+Those living on the West Coast of the U.S. and in Hawaii will be able to view a total lunar eclipse in late January.
+(Photo: Nick Bramhall/Flickr)

-The lunar disc will begin passing through our planet's shadow at approximately 3:48 a.m.
-PST.
-It will achieve full totality, a phenomenon that appears to turn the moon red, at 4:52 a.m.
-PST and fully conclude at 7:11 a.m.
-PST.
-Those on the East Coast will only see a partial eclipse, as the moon will set around 7:21 a.m.
+The lunar disc will begin passing through our planet's shadow at about 9:36 p.m.
+EST. It will achieve full totality, a phenomenon that's safe to view without special glasses, at 12:12 a.m.
+EST and conclude at 2:48 a.m.
 EST.

 Editor's note: This story was originally published in January 2018 and has been updated with more recent information.